 As the liquid substances used in pharmaceutical and clinical laboratories can be extremely costly, it is important to prevent any wastage of the liquid caused due to air purging.
 In addition, as the liquids can be corrosive and explosive, it can be harmful for the lab worker if they spill out.
-Therefore, a dispenser having a built-in recirculation feature that prevents any unnecessary liquid wastage and purging, is highly important.
+Therefore, a dispenser having a built-in recirculation feature that prevents any unnecessary liquid wastage and purging is highly important.

 How does a recirculation valve work in bottle-top dispensers?

-One of the most common techniques for preventing purging of the liquid is to continuously recirculate it between the dispensing cycles.
+One of the most common techniques for preventing the purging of the liquid is to continuously recirculate it between the dispensing cycles.
 A typical recirculating valve comprises four ports: two inlet ports for components A and B, and two return ports for components A and B (present on either side of the valve).

 Typically, these recirculation valves can be rotated between two different positions, the first position enables dispensing of the liquid from the tip.
 On the other hand, when switched to the second position, the liquid re-circulates through the spout back into the bottle.
-Depending on the position of the valve, recirculation valve can have different dispense and recirculate channels.
+Depending on the position of the valve, the recirculation valve can have different dispense and recirculate channels.

-Whenever the system is in the dispensing mode, the mix valve gets opened to enable the components to run through the static mixing nozzle.
+Whenever the system is in the dispensing mode, the mixing valve gets opened to enable the components to run through the static mixing nozzle.
 After the valve gets closed, the components keep recirculating within the valve and into their own holding vessels, which means that there is no dead volume and no problem of stagnation.

-Not only a recirculating valve prevents waste from accumulating within the system, it helps in eliminating pressure to get built up inside the supply lines, that might result in an undesirable surge after the valve is opened, as well lead to an off-ratio mix.
-Certain recirculating mix valves are designed to include a snuff-back feature to prevent dripping or oozing of components after the valve gets closed.
+Not only a recirculating valve prevents waste from accumulating within the system, it helps in eliminating pressure to get built up inside the supply lines, which might result in an undesirable surge after the valve is opened, as well as lead to an off-ratio mix.
+Certain recirculating mix valves are designed to include a snuff-back feature to prevent the dripping or oozing of components after the valve gets closed.

 Limitations of Dispensers with No Recirculating Valve

 In typical configurations of bottle top dispensers, which do not have the feature of recirculation, there can be a number of limitations.
 For instance, in order to dispense the accurate volume of liquid, the cylinder needs to be completely filled with the reagent and the air has to be eliminated from the path of the liquid.
-In case, the air is not removed completely, air bubbles get formed, and after the process, certain amount of liquid might remain in the spout, and at times, inside the cylinder, which needs to be drained out. has to be discarded or drained out.
+In case, the air is not removed completely, air bubbles get formed, and after the process, a certain amount of liquid might remain in the spout, and at times, inside the cylinder, which needs to be drained out. has to be discarded or drained out.
 This leads to a considerable wastage of the liquid.
-Whereas in a bottle top dispenser having recirculation valves, the cylinder can be completely with the liquid by recirculating the liquid into the bottle, thereby preventing any environmental or accidental hazards along with keeping the expensive chemicals from getting wasted.
+Whereas in a bottle top dispenser having recirculation valves, the cylinder can be complete with the liquid by recirculating the liquid into the bottle, thereby preventing any environmental or accidental hazards along with keeping the expensive chemicals from getting wasted.

 Microlit Beatus Bottle top dispenser with Recirculation Valve Technology

 The device also comes with FlexiNozzle™ technology, an adjustable delivery nozzle, which offers higher flexibility and enables effortless dispensing in difficult laboratory environments.
-Beatus has an ergonomic and an intuitive design, which allows for greater precision in a practical laboratory.
+Beatus has an ergonomic and intuitive design, which allows for greater precision in a practical laboratory.